Alternatives to BLOB queries in Voyager Prepackaged Access Reports

 - To get fixed field data from bibliographic records, consider using the MARC*_VW tables.
 There's a different table for each of the MARC bib formats (for example: use MARCBOOK_VW for monographs with types a, h, and t).

-- To get URLs for MFHDs, bibliographic records, and electronic reserve items use the ELINK_INDEX table.
+- To get URLs in 856, 505, etc. MARC fields for MFHDs, bibliographic records, and electronic reserve items use the ELINK_INDEX table.

 - If the data you want can be searched using a left-anchored index, consider using the BIB_INDEX table.
 This is the table that Voyager uses for left anchored searches and limits.
 To use BIB_INDEX you need to know what value of INDEX_CODE to use (e.g., 008D, 100H, 2451, etc.).
 You can look the codes up in the SEARCHPARM table.